How many can you solve? Fascinating history trivia quizzes that spark intellectual curiosity

 Because they promised not to engage in Christian missionary activities.

-One of the main reasons for the isolation policy was the desire to exclude Christianity, as the Christian system did not align with the shogunate’s institutions.
-However, the Dutch prioritized commercial interests and promised not to conduct Christian missionary activities in Japan, which allowed them to trade.
+One of the main reasons for the isolation policy was that the Christian system was incompatible with the shogunate’s system, leading to a desire to exclude Christianity.
+However, the Dutch prioritized commercial interests and promised not to conduct Christian missionary activities in Japan, so they were allowed to trade.

 See the answer